deepgram/web-next/content/blog/posts/how-to-get-a-job-in-deep-learning/index.md

 ---
-title: How to Get a Job In Deep Learning
+title: How to Get a Job in Deep Learning
 description: Want to work in deep learning?
 Here are some tips and tricks to start your learning.
 date: 2016-09-23